 This is your chance to get the story told for the first time.
 Just grind through it and get the story out.
 Consider it an expanded outline if that helps.
 Focus on getting through it and don’t worry about revisions or getting things right.
 Just get it done.
 You can go back and fix things in the revision process.

 Studying the craft of writing will help this first attempt go faster and help you end up with a more complete story on your initial attempt.
-We have a host of recommended books as well as dozens of articles to help you polish your writing skills.
-Whether this is your first book or you already published dozens of well received novels, I cannot stress enough how important it is to put the work in to keep increasing your knowledge.
+We have a complete guide to writing a novel in our essentials section and dozens of articles in the articles section to help you polish your writing skills.
+And every genre guide includes recommendations for the best how-to books Whether this is your first book or you already published dozens of well received novels, I cannot stress enough how important it is to put the work in to keep increasing your knowledge.

 It may help to use a writing tool like Scrivener, Word, or Google Docs in this process, and I recommend you try a few of them to see what works best for you.
-The Written Well list of writing tools is always growing and if you find something you like that isn’t on the list, please let us know so we can add it.
+The Written Well list of writing tools is always growing as we test and try everything we can get our hands on.

 After The First Draft